- Is a 21 gene panel that includes assessment of non-coding variants

 Primary congenital hypothyroidism is a permanent thyroid hormone deficiency that is present from birth.
 About 1 in 5,000 babies is born with congenital hypothyroidism, in which the thyroid fails to grow normally and cannot produce enough hormone.
-There is no identifiable cause for most cases of congenital hypothyroidism but in 15-20% of the cases the condition is caused by an inherited defect in genes that play role in the proper growth, function and development of the thyroid gland.
-Primary congenital hypothyroidism may be due to a thyroid dysgenesis where the thyroid gland fails to develop normally, or may occur without a developmental anomaly as a result of an inborn error of thyroid hormone biosynthesis, also known as dyshormonogenesis, or as a result of thyroid-stimulating hormone (TSH) receptor mutations.
+There is no identifiable cause for most cases of congenital hypothyroidism but in 15-20% are caused by an inherited defect in genes that play a role in the proper growth, function and development of the thyroid gland.
+Primary congenital hypothyroidism may be due to a thyroid dysgenesis where the thyroid gland fails to develop normally or it may occur as a result of an inborn error of thyroid hormone biosynthesis (also known as dyshormonogenesis) or as a result of thyroid-stimulating hormone (TSH) receptor mutations.
 In iodine sufficient countries, 85% of permanent congenital hypothyroidism is due to thyroid dysgenesis.
 The remaining 10-15% of cases can be attributed to dyshormonogenesis or to defects in peripheral thyroid hormone transport, metabolism or action.
 Primary congenital hypothyroidism may also be idiopathic.
-Prevalence is estimated at 1:2,000-1:4,000.
+The prevalence is estimated at 1:2,000-1:4,000.
 For reasons that remain unclear, congenital hypothyroidism affects more than twice as many females as males.
 Thyroid dyshormonogenesis results from mutations in one of the several genes involved in the production of thyroid hormones.
-These genes include for example DUOX2, SLC5A5, TG, and TPO.
+These genes include DUOX2, SLC5A5, TG, and TPO.
 Mutations in each of these genes disrupt a step in thyroid hormone synthesis, leading to abnormally low levels of these hormones.
-Mutations in the TSHB gene disrupt the synthesis of thyroid hormones by impairing the stimulation of hormone production.
+Mutations in the THRB gene disrupt the synthesis of thyroid hormones by impairing the stimulation of hormone production.
 Changes in this gene are the primary cause of central hypothyroidism.
 The resulting shortage of thyroid hormones disrupts normal growth, brain development, and metabolism, leading to the features of congenital hypothyroidism.
-When thyroid hormone therapy is not initiated within the first 2 months of life, congenital hypothyroidism can cause severe neurologic, mental, and motor damage (cretinism).
+When thyroid hormone therapy is initiated within first 2 weeks of life infants usually develop normal, but starting therapy later then two months can cause severe neurologic, mental, and motor damage (cretinism).

 |POU1F1||Pituitary hormone deficiency, combined||AR||20||41|